 Engineering Technology

-Robotics and Automation Technology Concentration
+Robotics and Automation Concentration

 The BS in Engineering Technology (ET) program at Drexel University is organized around a multidisciplinary, practice- and systems-based learning approach to solving real-world problems.
 The program prepares graduates for success as future technology innovators and industry leaders, bringing designs from theory into reality.
 The ET program stresses multidisciplinary knowledge and extensive use of hands-on laboratory exercises in a majority of the classes.
 It promotes student-focused teaching and career-focused education, emphasizing a practical application of theory.

-The Engineering Technology (ET) concentration in Robotics and Automation (ET-ROBT) will provide engineering students with a pathway to develop industry-relevant skills in robotics, automation, and in their underlying technologies and analytic approaches.
+The Engineering Technology (ET) concentration in Robotics and Automation (ET-ROBT) will provide engineering students with a pathway to develop industry-relevant skills in robotics, automation and in their underlying technologies and analytic approaches.

-New trends in industry, science, and technology are developing and require new engineers to understand how to integrate robotics, automation, and effective human-machine teaming for manufacturing and critical services such as healthcare and infrastructure inspection.
-Such trends include the digital engineering revolution encompassing autonomous cars and drones, the Internet of Things, 5G mobile communications, digital design, and advanced manufacturing.
+New trends in industry, science and technology are developing and require new engineers to understand how to integrate robotics, automation and effective human-machine teaming for manufacturing and critical services such as healthcare and infrastructure inspection.
+Such trends include the digital engineering revolution encompassing autonomous cars and drones, the Internet of Things, 5G mobile communications, digital design and advanced manufacturing.

-Potential career paths include advanced manufacturing and assembly, medical robotics, construction and infrastructure inspection, bio-robotics, knitted robotics for treatment of medical conditions, and robotics for entertainment.
+Potential career paths include advanced manufacturing and assembly, medical robotics, construction and infrastructure inspection, bio-robotics, knitted robotics for treatment of medical conditions and robotics for entertainment.

 Additional Information